leesei/leesei.github.io/src/content/post/ww-ii.md

 - German
 - Japan

+Hitler came into power and became the Fuhrer on January 30,1933

 Japan seized Manchuria in 1931.
 In 1937 Japan attacked the rest of China.
 German invaded Poland in 1939.
 It then invaded the central country Belgium to attacked France, avoiding the Maginot Line.
 4 June, 1940, English, French, Belgium soldiers retreated to England from Dunkirk.
 The success was partially due to German's strategy of mostly using air force rather than infantry in the operation.